 Makes: 4 portions

-- Once you have caught some mackerel (or bought local) and it is suitably filleted, pop them in a dish and cover with the salt water.
+- Firstly, catch some mackerel! (or buy it locally.)
+Fillet the fish, pop them in a dish and cover with the salt water.
 Leave this for 20 minutes

-- Mix together your blackberry puree, zest and white wine vinegar and, after getting rid of the salt water and patting the cured fillets dry with kitchen roll/newspaper/tea towel, pour the mixture over the fillets
+- Secondly, mix together your blackberry puree, zest and white wine vinegar.
+Get rid of the salt water.
+Pat the cured fillets dry with kitchen roll/newspaper/tea towel.
+Then pour the mixture over the fillets

-*This recipe has been adapted from Richard Corrigan's simple summer fish recipe using sea water, take a goose here
+*This recipe has been adapted from Richard Corrigan’s simple summer mackerel recipe using sea water, take a goose here